Stoic789/music-payer/README.md

-Basic Music Player Using JS CSS html
+Basic Music Player Using JS CSS html.
 Shuffle and loop is not functional